leo-petrucci/commentcarp-editor/README.md

-# CommentCarp Editor
+# CommentCarp Editor (WIP) 🚧

-This is still WIP 🚧
+An editor designed to be dropped into any site to enable commenting.

+Features:
+- Ultra light thanks to Alpine.js
+- Great editing experience out of the box with TipTap
+- Simple install

+Check out an example at [Commentcarp](https://commentcarp.club/).